-If you have found a home you would like to buy or you think you will soon, it’s a good time to get your application together so you can get ready to buy.
+If you have found a home you would like to buy or you think you will soon, it’s a good time to get your application together.

 You may have also entered into a conditional sales agreement with an agent or developer, so the next step is prove that you are eligible to buy a KiwiBuild home.